Tostaky71/MSCV2_RoboticsProject/README.md

 rgbdslam (v2) is a SLAM solution for RGB-D cameras.
 It provides the current pose of the camera and allows to create a registered point cloud or an octomap.
 It features a GUI interface for easy usage, but can also be controlled by ROS service calls, e.g., when running on a robot.

-Find [here](http://wiki.ros.org/rgbdslam "rgbdslam package") the rgbdslam package.
+Find [here](http://wiki.ros.org/rgbdslam "rgbdslam package") the description of this rgbdslam package.
+As the installation of this package was tricky, so in order to make things more convenient and easy to understand we have written a script ([setup.sh](https://github.com/Tostaky71/MSCV2_RoboticsProject/blob/master/setup.sh "Script to install rgbdslam")) which will do the job of installing rgbdlam package from scratch.

 <a name="rtabmap"></a>
 ### Rtabmap